t-whitford/Sudoku/README.md

 # README #

 A small Sudoku solver.
-Will solve simple problems.
-Needs additional work to solve "hard" and "evil" as found on [http://www.websudoku.com/](http://www.websudoku.com/).
+Will solve any possible sudoku problem, even an empty grid.

 Includes a basic Swing GUI.